Question (character): O'Neil series

-Interest in Huntress
+Minor Appearances

+After O'Neil's series, the Question guest starred in various other DC titles.
+He appeared as a main character in the 1991 The Brave and the Bold mini-series together with Green Arrow and John Butcher fighting against a terrorist organization and a radical Native American movement, as well as being a member of L.A.W.
+(Living Assault Weapons) in 1999 together with other Charlton Comics characters Blue Beetle, Judomaster, Captain Atom, Peacemaker, Nightshade, and Sarge Steel against a godlike villain known as the Avatar.
+He also teamed up with antihero Azrael against a former Question villain in a story created again by O'Neil and Cowan.

 During the "Cry for Blood" Huntress arc and other smaller appearances surrounding it, the Question was active in Gotham City, during which time he expressed an interest in Huntress, both romantically and in her development as a crimefighter.
 In an attempt to help her find peace, he takes her to his old mentor to undergo the same training he himself underwent in the O'Neil series but is frustrated by Huntress' continued acceptance of killing as a solution.

 Huntress later worked closely with Sage's successor as the Question, Renee Montoya, and is saddened to hear of Sage's death.
 She credits him with "saving her from herself", and misses him.